lino-framework/welfare/docs/specs/esf.rst

 ================

 A **client summary** is a database entry holding statistical information for a given year about a given client.
-Client summaries are temporary generated database content.
+Client summaries are generated database content.
 Every client summary can be printed as a document called "Fiche stagiaire".

 .. class:: ClientSummary

-    The Django model which represents a *client summary*.
+    The Django model that represents a *client summary*.

     It is a :class:`lino.modlib.summaries.MonthlySlaveSummary` and
     :class:`lino_xl.lib.excerpts.Certifiable`.